Most Commonly asked Functional Testing Interview Questions and Answers:

 - For a particular release, test cases can also be built Sprint wise so that the tester, as well as the developer, can analyze the quality of the product based on test case execution.

 - Structure of test cases should be easily understood and must be in a simple language.
 The input data values for test cases should be valid as well as in a wide range.

 Q #9) What is Automation testing?

-Answer: Automation testing is a testing methodology where automation tool is used to execute the test cases suite in order to increase test coverage as well speed to test execution.
+Answer: Automation testing is a testing methodology where an automation tool is used to execute the test cases suite in order to increase test coverage as well as speed to test execution.
 Automation testing does not require any human intervention as it executes pre-scripted tests and is capable of reporting and comparing outcomes with previous test runs.

 Repeatability, ease of use, accuracy, and greater consistency are some of the advantages of Automation testing.